svm-suite/svm-suite.github.io/README.md

 )
 ```

 We can notice discrete `COMPUTE` steps which pair the current step `STATE` and `INPUT` against the next step `STATE` and `OUTPUT`. `INPUT` and `OUTPUT` sections are optional in any computing step.
-The `start` and `stop` states can not change memory cells, and can only input and output `DATA`, respectively.
-All the states in between may read and write their `INPUT` and `OUTPUT` data from temporary (`TEMP`) or permanent (`PERM`) memory cells.
+The `start` and `stop` states can not change memory cells, and can only input and output `DATA`, respectively, defining the current service instance.
+All the states in between may read and write their `INPUT` and `OUTPUT` data from temporary `TEMP` or permanent `PERM` memory cells.
 Each `STATE` section holds a name of the state, each `TEMP` or `PERM` section holds a name of the memory cell, while each `DATA` section holds a single s-expression.

 ### 4.1. temporary data storage

 Data in *compute-stateful.svm* is computed using memory cells.
-Temporary memory cells are noted by `TEMP` sections, and they live from the moment they are created until reaching the `stop` state, or until their content is set to `NIL`.
+Temporary memory cells are noted by `TEMP` sections, and they live from the moment they are created until reaching the `stop` state, or until their data is set to `NIL`.
 Computing with temporary cells is much faster than computing with permanent cells since temporary cells are typically stored in RAM.

 The next example: